 New construction is perfect time for full automation cause walls are open.

-Pre-wire for everything even if not installing immediately.
+Even if not installing immediately.
 Neutral wires to all switches, data cables to key locations, conduit for future additions.
 Way cheaper now than retrofitting later.

-Central equipment location needs planning.
+Needs planning.
 Rack for network gear, hub, servers, patch panels.
 Needs power, cooling, and cable access.
 Utility room or closet works well.

-Extra outlets everywhere.
 Smart devices need power.
 Dont find out after drywall that you need outlets where they dont exist.

-Ceiling access points for wifi get wired during construction.
+For wifi get wired during construction.
 Better coverage than wall-plugged units and cleaner looking.

-In-wall tablets or keypads get mounting boxes installed now.
+Get mounting boxes installed now.
 Running wires and cutting holes later is way harder.

 We did full automation wiring for a new build in Halswell.
 Every switch has neutral, CAT6 to 20 locations, dedicated network closet, ceiling mount points for access points, outlets for every possible device.
 They started with basic automation when they moved in but over next two years added more features.
 Because wiring was ready everything just worked.